seesharprun-documentdb-prototype/seesharprun-documentdb-prototype.github.io/readme.md

 - The environment includes Node.js, Next.js, and Tailwind CSS setup for instant development and preview.

+- Install packages with `npm install`

 - Use `npm run dev` to start the local server and preview changes.

 - The environment also includes the required Visual Studio Code extensions to edit the Markdown and YAML files with full completion support.

+  > [!TIP]
+  > You can use these same steps if you opt to develop on your local machine.
+Ensure that you are using at least the latest LTS version of Node.js